Heigke/Bytemeditation/README.md

     python3 cleaned_bytemed.py
 ```

-# Everyone Want To Be An Architect These Days
+# Everyone Wants To Be An Architect These Days
 Below follows an explanation of what is going on.

 ![Image description](./wowhehasthoughtalot.png)